Payment-Components/demo-swift-mt/README.md

 ```Applid[0]:F Servid[0]:01 LTaddrBlk1[0]:FFFFGRA0AXXX Sesno[0]:0000 Osn[0]:000000 Inoutind[0]:I Msgtype[0]:103 LTaddrBlk2[0]:UUUUGRA0AXXX Msgprior[0]:N 113[0]:ABCD 20[0]:494930/DEV 32A[0]:020527EUR1958,47 21[0]:2222222 50[0]:BIODATA GJBH 50[1]:ZURICH 59[0]:S.T JANSSEN 59[1]:LEDEBOERSTRAAT 29 59[2]:AMSTERDAM
 ```

+##### autoReply(final String confirmationId, final String statusCode, final String reasonCode, final String forwardTo, final String settlementCode, final String clearingSystem)
+Since release 20.2.0, and in the paid version only, you have the option to create an MT199, with acctepance/rejection/in process status codes, for an MT103, according to the Univeral Confirmations rule book.
+See the [gist here](https://gist.github.com/pc14-alexandrakis/4ec4ac8fbb8cffcbe9a7ea5605a4747d)

 #### Tag object
 This object is used to handle the message tags.
 Its properties are name and data.
 Name is a string containing the name of the tag (i.e. 52A).
 Data is a vector of strings containing the lines of tag information.
 It is accompanied by a number of utility methods to set and get the values or do other manipulation.
 Only the most important of these methods are described below.
 The rest are straight forward in usage and can be seen in the JavaDoc.